 Based on the information you provide, and our adopted policies and ordinances, the city will determine if you need any permits.
 Additionally, we will determine whether or not the city or county will need any additional information for permitting.
 For example, if you will be posting any signs (including small, directional signs) you will need to fill out the Temporary Sign Permit Application.

-To further assist you in the permitting process, the city’s Business Retention Specialist, Dan Farrar, serves as the point person for all filming in Dunwoody.
-Completed applications should be returned to Dan’s attention.
-He can be reached directly at 678-382-6818 or firstname.lastname@example.org.
-If you have any issues or need assistance navigating the approval process he is available to answer questions and offer suggestions.
+To further assist you in the permitting process, the city’s Special Event Coordinator, Valerie Thomas, serves as the point person for all filming in Dunwoody.
+Completed applications should be returned to Valerie's attention.
+She can be reached directly at 678-382-6808 or firstname.lastname@example.org.
+If you have any issues or need assistance navigating the approval process she is available to answer questions and offer suggestions.

 Once we receive your application, we will review it promptly to determine if you need a filming permit and whether or not we need additional information.
 Filming permit fees are $100 per day (please note filming include preparation and assembly days).
 For filming occurring on public property, park/facility rentals are $500 per day.
 Police services are $55 per hour per officer with a minimum of three hours per officer.